 Check out our experience taking a Buffalo Trace distillery tour and see what we ate for lunch after our fun tour of the famous Frankfort Kentucky distillery.

-Imagine our surprise when we arrived for our Buffalo Trace distillery tour in Frankfort, Kentucky and met our tour guide from … wait for it … Philadelphia.
+Imagine our surprise when we made a stop on the Kentucky Bourbon Trail for our Buffalo Trace distillery tour in Frankfort and met our tour guide from … wait for it … Philadelphia.

 With a southern drawl and a warm, welcoming smile, the tour guide seemed every bit like a local at first glance.
 We totally assumed that he was born and bred in Kentucky until he dropped the bomb that not only was he from Philadelphia but also that he had once lived just five blocks from the house that we left behind when we answered the call to travel.

 Located just 660 miles from Philadelphia, Buffalo Trace Distillery in Frankfort feels like another world.
-Instead of high rises and parking lots, horse farms and distilleries dot the grassy landscape of rolling green hills.
+Instead of the high rises and parking lots that define the Philadelphia landscape, horse farms and distilleries dot the grassy landscape of Frankfort’s rolling green hills.

 Originally called the O.F.C.
-Distillery and later the George T. Stagg Distillery, Buffalo Trace makes many bourbons beyond the signature liquor including cult favorite Pappy Van Winkle and Blanton’s.
+Distillery and later the George T. Stagg Distillery, Buffalo Trace makes many bourbons beyond its signature Buffalo Trace whiskey including cult favorite Pappy Van Winkle and Blanton’s.
 Inspired by the wild buffalo that once roamed freely along the Kentucky River on passes called traces, parent Sazerac Company renamed the company to Buffalo Trace in 1999.